Tanzania Blackburn Estate

 From the side lines, Blackburn Estate might just look like another nice coffee, from Africa!
-The reality is that it has been through a roller coaster of popularity (in World Barista and Brewing Events) and in some
+The reality is that it has been through a roller coaster of popularity (in World Barista and Brewing Events) and in some crops it has delivered some less than spectacular coffee.
+This hasn’t been the fault of the farm, this has been more to do with shipping issues, delays in ports and shortages of containers, coming out of Africa at peak times.
+These are often the tales that no one tells or hears.
+The harvest, good or less than perfect is still sold through some channels as a commercial necessity.

 It is so easy to treat a coffee unfairly, like tasting a single farm Tanzania next to a Kenya or washed Ethiopian.
 It’s like putting the amazing young Anthony Joshua up against a school weakling or the village idiot (!).
 The chances are we know who would win!
 On the basis of comparing apples with apples and oranges with oranges, Blackburn estate is back and tasting really good, I mean as good as I ever remember it.
-B
+Big compliment.

 Owners: Michael and Tina Gehrken